Domestic football champions: Current champions

 Below are lists of the current or last known champions of the nations that are members, full or associate, of one of FIFA's six continental confederations: AFC (Asia), CAF (Africa), CONCACAF (North and Central America and the Caribbean), CONMEBOL (South America), OFC (Oceania), and UEFA (Europe).
 The great majority of those nations are also members of FIFA itself; where this is not the case, this is noted.

 Former and defunct championships are not included, and neither are those where there has been no evidence for activity for at least a couple of years.

 AFC

-In Palestine two top-level leagues coexist (the West Bank Premier League and the Gaza Strip Premier League), and thus the country has two champions.

 Northern Mariana Islands currently uses the split-season format: "Spring" and "Fall", and thus championship is awarded twice within a calendar year.

 Northern Mariana Islands also does not have FIFA membership.

 There is no indication of current activity of the championships of Pakistan (since c.
 2021) (Note: Pakistan - List of Champions.
 RSSSF.) and Sri Lanka (since c.
 2022).
 (Note: Sri Lanka - List of Champions.
 RSSSF.)
-Both leagues of Palestine have been suspended since 2023 due to the Gaza war.
+Both leagues of Palestine (the West Bank Premier League and the Gaza Strip Premier League) have been suspended since 2023 due to the Gaza war.
 (Note: Palestine - List of Champions and Cup Winners.
 RSSSF.)